Best Camping Table of 2020

 Related: Buying Advice for Camping Tables

-While we don't score products on the price compared to the performance they offer, we realize you probably do.
-While specialty tables that offer extremely low weight or systematic organization and features, expect to pay more.
+We realize price is a key decision-making factor for most folks making gear decisions.
+While specialty tables can offer extremely low weight or systematic organization and features, expect to pay more.
 But if you just want a surface for cooking and eating upon, you can save a great deal of cash.
-The biggest bargain of the models we tested is actually the Editors' Choice Lifetime table, in our opinion.
-Instead of specializing in any given area, it's a utility table that can be used camping and many other scenarios, and it's built to last years of abuse.
-Despite its list price, it's also often sold at a steep discount at online retailers.
+The biggest bargain of the models we tested happens to also be our favorite table overall, the Lifetime model.
+Instead of specializing in any given area, it's a utility table that can be used camping and in many other scenarios, and it's built to withstand years of abuse while ringing up for a very fair price.

 Should you want something that takes up less packed space and is more portable, the Portal Outdoor Lightweight Aluminum table impresses with its performance per dollar spent.
 It lacks the utility of the do-it-all Lifetime table, but most campers just need some kind of surface to cook or eat upon, and the Portal table suffices with an inexpensive price tag.